 Short Answer: Yes.

-Well, one of the main factors that plays into PPC advertising in Google AdWords is the rather infamous Quality Score.
-Quality score, the measure of an ad’s relevance according to Google algorithms, directly impacts in which position each PPC ad is displayed in search results (ad Rank is never just about paying more currency).
-Thus, this score can be the difference between a profitable campaign and negative ROI.
-Which is all the more reason to increase your AdWords quality score because one of the main factors Google takes into account to determine quality score is click through rate (CTR).
+Quality Score, the measure of an ad’s relevance according to Google algorithms, directly impacts in which position each PPC ad is displayed in search results (ad Rank is never just about paying more currency).
+Thus, this score can be the difference between a profitable campaign and a negative ROI.